 Preparing for your first NDIS meeting

 Getting ready for your first National Disability Insurance Scheme (NDIS) planning meeting can be daunting and overwhelming.
-Our therapists can support you to make the most of your meetings and NDIS plan, but our advice to people with disability and their families is to prepare as much in advance as possible.
+Our therapists can support you to make the most of your meetings and NDIS plan.
+Our advice, to people with disability and their families, is to prepare as much in advance as possible.

 How to prepare for your first NDIS meeting

 It’s time to start thinking about how you want to live your life and what you need to achieve your own goals or the goals of the person you support.

 What do you want to achieve in life and how do you want to live?
 NDIS wants to know this, and they want to help you get there.

 Think about a typical week or day and what was challenging.
 Ask yourself, what are the things that make it hard for you to achieve what you want to do in life?
 An excellent way to remember this is to write it down, use a diary or a list to keep examples.